hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Welcome Robert L. ("Les") Baker !

 [5:43:58](#oOyPx9z5MieHrCjlpzx0A2i-_jpZMW2wNIIIvAJ2AFs) <Les Baker>:
-Thanks Ì†ΩÌ∏Ä. I saw Red on HN a little while ago and I decided to check it out.
+Thanks üòÄ.
+I saw Red on HN a little while ago and I decided to check it out.
 I used to develop professionally for the public sector (healthcare) maintaining Java Web services and a webapp (Tapestry, ugh!).
 Had to step away to become a full time caretaker.
 Now I do it for fun and to keep my brain active.
 I'm trying to develop a modification GUI utility for Super Metroid and started with Flutter, but didn't like Dart (having to litter "async" all over your code just to use the stdlib...).
 I checked out Kotlin and liked it pretty good and actually have some of the back end done in it.
 I looked at Red though and was *really* impressed by the integration of the GUI with the language itself and the ability to deploy straight to an exe.

 [5:47:56](#L36sPjM61b3XQr_a5OGuQePnpw4oFeXgbqUahUsA3HM) <Les Baker>:
 I got one of the PortAudio samples working so I'm going from there.
 My goal is to reproduce the minimum working sample I started out with on the Kotlin side, where I decoded the voice sample at the beginning of the game ("last metroid in captivity, the galaxy is at peace").